What is the OH&LA all about?

 A. An individual must be 21 years of age to handle alcohol.
 You must post the designated bar sign on the bar.

-Q. Can customers bring ice chests containing low point beer in rooms and at the pool?
+Q. Can customers bring alcohol to guest rooms or at the pool?

 Q. What is the definition of a common area of a hotel?